 Of course, I sent my message of interest immediately.

-Two weeks later, on a cold, October morning, I met the other officers.
-All of them were people who had grown up collecting sand in their hair and missed every grain of it upon their move inland.
-I remember one of the officers jokingly said that they chose Davis so as not to be distracted by surf.
+Two weeks later, on a cold, October morning, I met the other students who volunteered to be officers.
+All of them had grown up collecting sand in their hair and missed every grain of it upon their move inland.
+One of the officers jokingly said that they chose UC Davis so they wouldn’t be distracted by surf.
 We discussed our goals and ideas, both realistic and far-fetched, and by the end of the meeting, I truly believed that UC Davis could have a functioning surf club.
 It would serve as a community where ocean lovers who were trapped inland could come together and where friendships based upon surfing would be founded.

 And it has done just that.